piyushpatel2005/go-exploration/notes/custom-types/index.md

 {0 0}
 ```

-Struct assigns contiguous blocks of memory for each of its members.
+Struct assign contiguous blocks of memory for each of its members.
 So, if we have a struct with 2 fields of `int16`, it will assign 4 bytes plus a padding bytes.

 ### `new` Keyword